stormk1n/writeups/portswigger/path/003 authentication/lab08;P/method.md

 ### METHOD

-First sign into the provided account and study the "stay-logged-in" cookie
+First sign in with the provided account and study the "stay-logged-in" cookie

 Notice anything?